hunjixin/fvm-wasm-instrument/README.md

-# wasm-instrument
+# fvm-wasm-instrument

+This is a fork of [wasm-instrumet](https://github.com/paritytech/wasm-instrument) with a couple of FVM-specific changes.

-A Rust library containing a collection of wasm module instrumentations and transformations mainly useful for wasm based block chains and smart contracts.
+wasm-instrument is a Rust library containing a collection of wasm module instrumentations and transformations mainly useful for wasm based block chains and smart contracts.

 ## Provided functionality